sammy310/docs.ko-kr/docs/standard/serialization/xml-schema-def-tool-gen.md

 ---
-title: '방법: XML 스키마 정의 도구를 사용하여 클래스 및 XML 스키마 문서 생성' ms.date: 03/30/2017
+title: 'How to: Use the XML Schema Definition Tool to Generate Classes and XML Schema Documents' ms.date: 03/30/2017
 helpviewer_keywords:
 - generating XML classes using XML Schema Definition tool